zukarbell/whatsapp_for_tomer/README.md

 # whatsapp_for_tomer
-Sends the same whatsapp massage to a group of given numbers in a TXT file.
+Sends a given text to a list of numbers.
+Numbers should be given in a TXT file. the code changes the numbers automatically and adds the +972